 Traffic laws in New York can be very complicated and hard for some residents to understand.
-In addition, there can very easily be many myths than people believe to be true but that are actually not so.
-With the ever watchful eye of law enforcement only seeming to grow in these days of Vision Zero, it is important for all New Yorkers to have a solid understanding of some basics of traffic law and the processes related to how to fight a traffic ticket.
+In addition, there can very easily be many myths than people believe to be true but that is actually not so.
+With the ever-watchful eye of law enforcement only seeming to grow in these days of Vision Zero, it is important for all New Yorkers to have a solid understanding of some basics of traffic law and the processes related to how to fight a traffic ticket.

 Following are five of the most common myths about traffic ticket defenses in New York:

 - Simply explaining your side of the story will be sufficient to have your case dismissed.

 - Ticketing officers will give you all the information you need about a ticket.

 - If you miss your court date, you can no longer fight your ticket.